Mining and Construction Accident Lawyers

 • Having compulsory workers’ compensation coverage (WorkCover)

 These obligations extend to all construction and mining employees, whether employed full-time, part-time or temporarily, as contractors or site visitors.
-If there is a breach of duty and the business owner’s negligence injures you, you have the legal right to seek compensation for your loss.
+When they fail this duty, you may be entitled to seek compensation for a related financial loss.

 QLD Construction Injury Lawyers

-An expert construction injury lawyer can explain the claim process and your rights.
+An experienced compensation lawyer can explain the claim process and your legal rights.

 100% No Win, No Fee Mining and Construction Injury Claims

-• There are no legal costs or fees during your claim.
+• Pay no legal costs or fees until you win or receive compensation

-• You pay legal fees when you win.
+• Pay legal fees when you win and zero if you lose

-• Lost past and future income and super
+• Lost past and future income and superannuation

 • Medical expenses and rehabilitation costs